jinhongkuan/Coverage-Maximization-Game/README.md

 4. Configure elasticbeanstalk to work with the project: https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-configuration.html.
 Agree to setting up ssh.

-5. Update the ALLOWED_HOST and DATABASE field in the settings file (.../cov-max/covmax/settings.py) to work with the server
+5. Update the ALLOWED_HOST and 'default' DATABASE field in the settings file (.../cov-max/covmax/settings.py) to work with the server.

 6. Deploy the app to the server:
 ```sh